Leda Rafanelli: Career

 Rafanelli had a friendship with Benito Mussolini prior to his rise as Italian dictator.
 Mussolini spoke at a 1913 commemoration of the Paris Commune as the director of Avanti!.
 Rafanelli wrote in praise of his oratory ability and stayed in touch via letters and visits for the next year, until his military interventionist stance became readily apparent.
 She later published their correspondence in Una donna e Mussolini (1946) and privately admitted her error in judging his personality.

 In the interwar period, she republished Bozzetti sociali and the short stories Donne e femmine (1922).
 Rafanelli published two novels under pseudonyms: Incantamento (1921) as Sahra and L’oasi: romanzo arabo (1929) as Étienne Gamalier.
 Her relationship with Monanni dissipated in the 1930s, as did her militant activism.
 She worked as a fortune teller, a teacher of Arabic, and editorial work.
 Rafanelli continued to write for the anarchist periodical Umanità Nova.
 She moved to Genoa in the 1940s, where she died on September 13, 1971.

 Personal life

-Rafanelli and Monanni had a son, Elio Marsillo (1910–1944), whom they called Aini (Arabic for "my eyes").
+Rafanelli and Monanni had a son, Elio Marsillo (1910–1944), whom they called Aini (my eye' or 'my dear).